PML-N to take advantage of Avenfield verdict: Zardari

 JI chief Siraj-ul-Haq expressed concerns over the possible delay in polls due to the verdict.
 “The verdict against Nawaz should not influence the forthcoming elections,” he said, stressing that the polls should not be rescheduled following the verdict.

 He reiterated his demand to hold all the 436 people listed in the Panama Papers accountable.
-“The nation wants across-the- board accountability,” he added.
+“Nation wants across the board accountability,” he added.

-Responding to the query where would this decision leave the electorate in the coming election, he said, “Nawaz Sharif alone had had a sway over the PML-N’s vote bank.”
+Responding to the query, what would this decision leave at the electorate in the coming election he said, “Nawaz Sharif alone had had a sway over the PMLN’s vote bank.”

-However, it is not clear whether Nawaz enjoyed the same status over the party following after having stayed aloof in his last tenure.
+However, he apprehended whether or not Nawaz enjoyed the same status over the party following after having stayed aloof in his last tenure.
 With Shahbaz already persisting with his arrogant attitude over the years, the decision would surely put the leftover vote bank in a very difficult situation.

-She said the PPP always supported democracy in the parliament and when the PPP gave support to Nawaz in the parliament, he assumed it a deal with his government.
+She said the PPP always supported the democracy in the Parliament and when the PPP gave support to Nawaz in the parliament, he assumed it a deal with his government.

-The PML-N was saying that if the election results came in their favour then the elections were free, fair and transparent and if the people’s verdict in the upcoming election comes against them, it meant the elections were rigged, she remarked.
-“Returning to the country is a compulsion for Nawaz Sharif,” Sherry opined.
+The PML-N was saying that if the elections results came in their favour then the elections were free, fair and transparent and if the people’s verdict comes in the upcoming election comes against them, it meant the elections were rigged, she remarked.
+“Returning into the country is a compulsion for Nawaz Sharif,” Sherry opined.

 Similarly, PPP central Punjab president Qamar Zaman Kaira said his party always expected justice from courts.
 The Sharifs had faced accountability for the first time in three decades and this judgment had exposed their so-called transparency in politics, he added.